 - Case management

-As patients progress through their opiate and narcotic addiction treatment, they may earn take-home doses of opiate replacement medication rather than having to visit our methadone clinic.
-Patients may be discharged after achieving abstinence and medically supervised detoxification from methadone.
+As patients progress through their treatment, they may earn take-home doses of medication rather than having to visit our dispensary dosing clinic.
+Patients may be discharged after achieving abstinence and medically supervised detoxification from Methadone or Suboxone.